FuelLabs/sway-applications/dao-voting/SPECIFICATION.md

 This document provides an overview of the application.

-It outline the use cases, i.e. desirable functionality, in addition to requirements for the smart contract and the user interface.
+It outlines the use cases, i.e. desirable functionality, in addition to requirements for the smart contract and the user interface.

 # Use Cases